Why the Check Engine Light is on

 It doesn’t mean that all the time, but it does mean that there will be issues to deal with, so try to take that into consideration.
 The most important thing is that you will end up with issues if you don’t address the problem as fast as possible.
 A car repair shop can do onboard diagnostics and they will see whether there’s something you can fix or not.
 Handling this type of issue might not seem that much at first, but you do have to focus on it if you want good results.
 It’s certainly a huge challenge and a great responsibility, but if you test it the right way results can be more than ok.

 But yes, the check engine light doesn’t show that your engine is broken or anything.
 You just have to go to the mechanic and let him know.
 Usually, this signals an issue.
 But the scope of that issue and other stuff like that is up to you to be addressed the right way.

-Will bad gas make my check engine light come on?
+Will bad gas make the light come on?